What Are Two Key Elements in Deciding How to Collect Data for Marketing Research?

 Definition:

 Quantitative research involves collecting numerical data to measure consumer behavior patterns, trends, and correlations.
-It allows businesses to analyze customer actions at a large scale.
+It allows businesses to analyze customer actions on a large scale.

 Methods: